FragSoc/tmodloader-docker/README.md

 # Usage

 - The container exposes port `7777` on TCP, ensure to forward it
+- The container will put logfiles in `/logs`; note that this is not a volume
 - A custom config file can be mounted into the container, then used by overriding the command with `-config <path-to-file-in-container>`

 ## Volumes